APIDA Arts

 APIDA Arts’ mission is to amplify and unify APIDA artists in Chicago by showcasing their work at premier cultural institutions, providing greater representation, equity, and opportunity.

-APIDA Arts presents the band Ki performing at the
+APIDA Arts presents

-SATURDAY, SEPTEMBER 21, 2024
+SATURDAY, MAY 18, 2024

 Recent Events